Characterising Global Platforms: Centralised, Decentralised, Federated, and Grassroots: Global Social Networks: Specifications and Classification

 \subsection{Correctness of a Social Network}

 The social network we specify enables agents to post messages and follow other agents to receive their posts.
-Regardless of architecture, any specification of such network should guarantee two fundamental properties: \begin{enumerate} \item \textbf{Follower Correctness}: If agent $p$ follows agent $q$, then $p$ sees exactly $q$'s posts in the correct order and eventually sees all of $q$'s posts. \item \textbf{Agent Autonomy}: An agent can always post a message and follow any other agent. \end{enumerate} To ensure liveness properties hold, each platform specification includes weak fairness requirements (stating that a continuously-enabled transaction must be taken) that capture the necessary progress conditions without forcing voluntary agent actions.

-We next present social network specifications for each platform class—centralised, decentralised, federated, and grassroots.
-As the formal specification of these properties depends on the introduction of the notion of a multiagent protocol (Section~\ref{section:classification}), we prove that all four specifications satisfy these properties in Appendix~\ref{appendix:safety-liveness}.
+Regardless of architecture, any specification of such network should guarantee two fundamental properties: